BelfrySCAD/openscad_runner/README.rst

     - outfile = The name of the file to output to.
     - imgsize = The size of the imagefile to output to, if outputting to a PNG or GIF.
 Default: (640,480)
     - antialias = The antialiasing scaling factor.
 If greater than 1.0, images are generated at a larger size, then scaled down to the target size with anti-aliasing.
 Default: 1.0  (no anti-aliasing)
-    - animate = If given an integer number of frames, creates that many frames of animation, and collates them into an animated GIF.
+    - animate = If given an integer number of frames, creates that many frames of animation, and collates them into an animated GIF or APNG.
 Default: None
-    - animate_duration = Number of milliseconds per frame for an animated GIF.
+    - animate_duration = Number of milliseconds per frame for an animated GIF or APNG.
 Default: 250
     - render_mode = The rendering mode to use when generating an image.
 See RenderMode Enum.
 Default: RenderMode.preview
     - show_axes = If True, show axes in the rendering.
 Default: True
     - show_scales = If True, show the scales along the axes.
 Default: True